green-coding-solutions/website/content/case-studies/carbon-cost-of-testing-pipelines.md

 ```
+\
 For curl, it amounts to 421 runs total.
 Since the carbon total that we calculated was based on 31 runs, our total energy estimated would be (measured carbon * 10) * (421/31) = **15374.64 gCO2e**.

 My apologies to the maintainers of curl - I'm not trying to call you out specifically, just looking at a real-world example of the carbon cost of a complete, complex, and well-built (from an automation perspective) CI suite.

 Doing the same calculation for all the repositories measured above, we have:
 ```
-curl: (50.25 * 10) * (421/31) = 6824.27 gCO2e
+curl: (50.25 * 10) * (421/31) = 6,824.27 gCO2e
 django: (8.13 * 4.6) * (28/31) = 337.78 gCO2e
 flask: (6.32 * 1.2 ) * (23/ 31) = 56.26  gCO2e
-openmw: (342.31 * 1.5) * (178/31) = 2948.28 gCO2e
+openmw: (342.31 * 1.5) * (178/31) = 2,948.28 gCO2e
 ```

-Its nice to see that three of our repositories actually don't use that much energy in the end!
+Its nice to see that two of our repositories actually don't use that much energy in the end!
+But digging a bit deeper we found out that most of Django's CI is actually not happening on Github but rather on [DjangoCI](https://djangoci.com/).
+\
 Now for the relevant bit - trying to put this carbon emission cost into some real world context that we can actually relate to.
 To do this we use [this calculator](https://www.epa.gov/energy/greenhouse-gas-equivalencies-calculator) to convert into some relatable contexts: the amount of miles driven by an average car to also emit this amount of gas, and the amount of carbon used to charge a smartphone from empty to full, and equivalent CO2 emissions from gallons of gasoline used.
 This helps make these values feel more palpable.
 Our final estimation of the total gCO2e for each repository for their testing workflow is as follows :

 <style>
   table {